 On May 17th, 2017, the DIA Board voted to approve Resolution 2017-05-04 "Providing parking within the Yates Garage for volunteers during events at the Florida Theatre as a sponsorship to the Florida Theatre."
-This Resolution was further acted upon by the Jacksonville City Council through Ordinance 2018-421, "Authorizing the Mayor and Corporation Secretary to execute and deliver a Parking Rights Agreement between the Florida Theatre Volunteers."
+This Resolution was further acted upon by the Jacksonville City Council through Ordinance 2018-421, "Authorizing the Mayor and Corporation Secretary to execute and deliver a Parking Rights Agreement between the Florida Theatre Performing Arts Center, Inc. and the City of Jacksonville to provide parking for Florida Theatre volunteers."
 The Parking Rights Agreement went into effect on September 13th, 2018, and expired after the end of the five (5) year term on September 12th, 2023.